Provider Overview

 Doctor and patient smiling.

-The EndoSign® Barrett's Esophagus Test is a simple and accurate test that can detect signs of precancer to protect your patients’ esophageal health.
+The EndoSign® Barrett's Esophagus Test is an advanced diagnostic test that can detect signs of precancer to protect your patients’ esophageal health.

 Doctor and patient smiling.